Manchester, Buxton, Matlock and Midland Junction Railway: Later history

 The Midland at last had its route into Manchester from London.
 Over the years it made some improvements.
 The route from Romiley through Hyde entailed a long detour, so in 1875 a new more direct line was opened through Reddish.

 In 1865 the Midland had become a partner of the Cheshire Lines Committee which opened Manchester Central railway station in 1880.
 Therefore, the Midland transferred most of its trains there, at first reaching it through Stockport Tiviot Dale.
 However the route became increasingly congested and was hardly suitable as an express route, so in 1897, the Midland opened a new line from New Mills through Disley Tunnel and Heaton Mersey.

 Closure

 The line from Matlock to Buxton was closed in June 1968 by the Labour Minister for Transport, Barbara Castle, not, as is often thought, by the Beeching reforms.
 Continuing support is being given by a heritage group Peak Rail who have restored the section from Matlock to Rowsley.

 The line from Matlock to Ambergate, plus the section of the Midland Main Line to Derby, are now referred to as the Derwent Valley Line.
-Meanwhile, the Wirksworth branch still exists and is now painstakingly restored as the Ecclesbourne Valley Railway.